nova-thomas/The_LARK_Files/_readme.txt

      quit - Quits the game and brings you to the home directory.

+     take (item) - puts a copy of that item in your inventory.
+You need 5 pieces of evidence to accuse the murderer!

 	Unix/Linux Commands:

      ls (directory/file) - Use the current directory to "look" around the room, and use "ls inventory" to check your inventory.